intuition-dev/mbToolBelt/custel/custel1/readme.md

+﻿
 # Vanilla Custom Elements

 Over the years there were many .js libraries related to components that come and go.
-Examples of component libs include React, Vue, Angular, etc. And they all lost out to the native built in: the component API built into the browser.
+Examples of component libs include React, Vue, Angular, etc. And they all lost out to the native / browser-built-in: the custom element API.
-Modern browsers has built in support for standard Custom Elements!
+Modern browsers has built in support for Vanilla Custom Elements!

 ## Example: